json-api-dotnet/JsonApiDotNetCore/src/JsonApiDotNetCore/Serialization/wiki.md

 ### IncludedResourceObjectBuilder
 Responsible for building the *included member* of a `Document`.
-Note that `IncludedResourceObjectBuilder` extends `ResourceObjectBuilder` and not `DocumentBuilder` because it does not need to build an entire document but only resource objects.
+Note that `IncludedResourceObjectBuilder` extends `ResourceObjectBuilder` and not `BaseDocumentBuilder` because it does not need to build an entire document but only resource objects.

 Relationship *inclusion chains* are at the core of building the included member.
 For example, consider the request `articles?included=author.blogs.reviewers.favorite-food,reviewer.blogs.author.favorite-song`.
 It contains the following (complex) inclusion chains:
 1. `author.blogs.reviewers.favorite-food`